spamegg1/reviews/README.md

 Anyway, putting aside the jokes, I'm fine with the OOP in these courses, and Odersky says that he considers it not a true paradigm, but orthogonal to all the paradigms, such that it can be added to all the paradigms: logic, functional, imperative... these courses are still technically "functional", they focus on functions and don't have mutation; the OOP is just used for "code organization purposes".
 I guess initially I was upset to see any classes/traits/inheritance at all, because of my own expectations from "functional" in the title of these courses.
 It still feels very strange to me (I'd rather use Haskell's typeclass derivation as an "inheritance" mechanism) but it's a minor point.

 *Update (July 2021):* The Scala 3 version of the course is [here](https://www.coursera.org/learn/scala-functional-program-design).
+*Update (June 2022)* They removed the "upgrade to submit" nonsense on the Week 3 "Type Directed Programming" quizzes, but only in the Scala 2 version.
+The Scala 2 and Scala 3 versions have the same questions, so I verified my answers are correct on the Scala 2 version.

 ***Course 3*** can be summed up as: `.par`.
 Yep, that's pretty much it!
 You take a normal Scala collection (List, Array, Iterable, Seq, Traversable, whatever) and append `.par` at the end, and it becomes... a PARALLEL collection!
 YAY!
 Unlike Intro to Parallel Programming you don't have to write the parallel code yourself.
 Scala compiler takes care of it.
 No messing around with double pointers!
 This course is super easy and super short.
 Even the last PA about Builders and Combiners took me 15 minutes or so.
 However there is once again some deprecation.
 The "parallel agnostic" data structures (like `GenSeq` and variants) that are taught in the last weeks are now deprecated in Scala; in fact the assignments even say "don't use them!"
 So there is some self-contradictory material going on.